Iraq

 • Interest from foreign investors in infrastructure (energy, water, transport, etc.)

-• A young and growing population
+• A young and growing population offering long-term potential for labor force expansion

 Weaknesses

-• Weak electricity and water supplies, food shortages and exposure to drought
+• Weak electricity and water supplies

 • Tensions between the central government and the Kurdistan Regional Government over the redistribution of oil revenues